 How to Move Your Lightroom Catalog

-Whether you want to move you Lightroom library to an external hard drive, or change Lightroom catalog location for backup purposes, you need to make sure you capture all the information it contains, from previews to edits, and your catalog structure.
+Whether you want to move your Lightroom library to an external hard drive or change your Lightroom catalog location for backup purposes, you need to make sure you capture all the information it contains, from previews to edits, and your catalog structure.

 I have a Lightroom catalog containing nearly 70,000 images, so I understand how important it is to do this safely.

-Luckily, it’s quite easy to change your Lightroom catalog location, which you can do using the information in this article, and which includes details on your Lightroom library location, how to copy a Lightroom catalog to another computer, and the difference between moving and copying a catalog, among many other points.
+Luckily, it’s quite easy to change your Lightroom catalog location, which you can do using the information in this article, which includes details on your Lightroom library location, how to copy a Lightroom catalog to another computer, and the difference between moving and copying a catalog, among many other points.

 What Does a Lightroom Catalog Contain?